Blogs

 zxing_zebra_logo

-Most of the time when employees at Telaeris publish here, it is for real life examples related to our products.
-This allows us to discuss a wide area of topics, including barcodes and RFID usage, security or safety system implementation or tips on running a business.
+Most of the time when employees at Telaeris publish here, it is for real-life examples related to our products.
+This allows us to discuss a wide area of topics, including barcodes and RFID usage, security or safety system implementation, or tips on running a business.
 But at the heart of what we do is to come up with neat solutions for tricky problems.
 The next few blog entries are examples of how two interns at Telaeris started to create a free new mobile product for tracking barcodes and RFID tags from your Android or iPhone mobile device.
 The system is called DataLockr and has just been launched – I highly recommend you check out the app and system.
-What they describe in this article are their first steps of how to build a simple barcode reading app using the open source Zxing library for Android.
+What they describe in this article are their first steps of how to build a simple barcode reading app using the open-source Zxing library for Android.

 This blog is for the hackers out there that like to code.
 Enjoy!